 - Spend time outdoors (if you are like me, do this a lot).
 Get away from cities, towns, roads, and buildings.
 Leave the car and travel on your own two feet.
 Drink from a glacial stream.
 Eat wild blackberries.
 Climb a mountain.
 Bathe in glacial lakes.
 Sleep where you can see the darkness of night sky and sense the immensity of space.

 - Spend some time alone, enough so that you no longer associate being alone with being lonely.
 It’s important to remember we are social beings, and that friends and family contribute to our flourishing; but if you only know yourself in society—as you fulfill the social roles of student, son, daughter, friend, employee, and so forth—you’re missing something.
 Take a solo backpacking trip or attend a silent retreat.
-Get comfortable with yourself.
+Get comfortable being with yourself.

 - Learn to cook for yourself and your friends.